vidyar/docs-1/sources/start.rst

 After authorization, you will be authenticated by the service provider and redirected back to Shippable.
 You are now ready to set up CI!

 Shippable allows you to connect both github and bitbucket service providers.
-To link both accounts, go to the dashboard page and click on the bucket or Github icon on the top right that you would like to connect.
+To link both accounts, go to the dashboard page and click on the Bitbucket or Github icon on the top right that you would like to connect.

 -------